 David Flores is a Research Social Scientist with the Human Dimensions Program of the U.S. Department of Agriculture (USDA) Forest Service, Rocky Mountain Research Station in Fort Collins, Colorado.
 His research focuses on the social and cultural characteristics of decision making and natural resource management.
 He directs the Social Science Research Group (SSRG) for wildland fire at the Human Dimensions program, RMRS.

-Desmond Lartey is
+Desmond Lartey is a PhD Graduate with the International School for Social and Business Studies.
+He is also currently leading mapping and modelling tasks for the DesirMED project under the European Mission on Climate Adaptation.

 Louis Fleming is a Smokejumper and Program Specialist with the USDA Forest Service, International Programs.
 He has an M.S. in Forestry from the University of Montana.